andyfinnell/kalerl/README.md

     extern foo(a) in bar

 declares that there is a function `foo/1` in module `bar`.
 After this declaration, kalerl code can call `foo/1` like any other kalerl function and it will do the right thing.

+One major deviation from the original Kaleidoscope language is the lack of mutability.
+BEAM/Erlang doesn't support it (mostly, kinda), so it doesn't make sense for kalerl to either.
+This means kalerl remains a functional language.
+Because of the lack of mutability, the `var/in` construct in Kaleidoscope becomes a `let/in` and kalerl does not implement an assignment operator.
+An example of a kalerl `let/in`:

+    let x = 3 + 4 * 5 in
+    let y = x + 7 in
+    ...